NexusNation/Documentation/Rules/TTT.md

-Jailbreak is a gamemode in which involves prisoners (Terrorists) and guards (Counter-Terrorists).
-The guards aim is to kill any rebelling prisoners and order them to play games within the prison in order to get to a final prisoner.
-The prisoners aim is to either survive by listening to the guards orders or by rebelling and killing the remaining guards.
-The guards are ran by a warden who is automatically selected at the beginning of each round.
-They are to govern the prison and gives guards explicit orders which they must follow at all times.
+Trouble in Terrorist Town is a gamemode in which involves Innocents, Traitors and Detectives.
+The Innocents aim is to stay alive whilst helping the Detective discover who the Traitors are.
+The Detectives have tools in which to aid them with the tracking and elimination of Traitors or simply survive.
+The Traitors have different methods on how to kill the Innocents and Detectives, if they work together as a team they can successfully win.

 1. ##Global Rules
 	1. The general rules must always be followed.